Scorton Creek is a wonderful tidal creek that winds it's way through a scenic salt marsh.

 We'll paddle as far as we can, taking a few detours along the way.
 When we get back to the launch site, the people who want to continue their paddle can head north, under 6A, and head toward the ocean....the current can be swift right just before the ocean.

 If you haven't been here before, leave plenty of time to find the launch.
 No parking sticker is ever required, but there is very limited parking area at this State Wildlife Reservation, so I am avoiding the weekend.

-We'll launch earlier than usual at 9:00 and with a high tide in Cape Cod Bay at about 8:06, we should be OK with the water level.
+We'll launch at 10:00 and with a high tide in Cape Cod Bay at about 11:32, we should be OK with the water level.